Niteeshaballa/Learn-Alphabets-LSTM/README.md

 An LSTM learning alphabets with some time steps and 1 feature step and achieved an accuracy of 100%.

 5. Var length input to one char --
-An LSTM learning alphabet sequences with variable length and outputs one character and achieved an accuracy of
+An LSTM learning alphabet sequences with variable length and outputs one character and achieved an accuracy of 97.50%.
+It takes a long time to train on CPU.
+The model weights ("model500epochs.h5") and the model structure("model.json") are also uploaded.